-Aleksandr Nevsky Cathedral in Sofia.
-Turkish-Bulgarian train in Veliko Tarnovo, Bulgaria.
-Tsarovets Fortress in Veliko Tarnovo, Bulgaria.
+Aleksandr Nevsky Cathedral in Sofia; Turkish-Bulgarian train in Veliko Tarnovo, Bulgaria; Tsarovets Fortress in Veliko Tarnovo, Bulgaria.

 Sofia — Veliko Tarnovo